aryankeserwani/Project2/happiness/README.md

 - **Social support**: A measure of social support received by individuals.
 - **Healthy life expectancy at birth**: The average number of years a newborn is expected to live in good health.
 - **Freedom to make life choices**: Index indicating the level of personal freedoms in decision-making.
-- **Generosity**: A score indicating the generosity of the country’s population.
+- **Generosity**: A score indicating the generosity of the countryâ€™s population.
 - **Perceptions of corruption**: A score reflecting perceived corruption within the country.
 - **Positive affect**: Measure of positive emotions experienced.
 - **Negative affect**: Measure of negative emotions experienced.